Sherman Scholars Application Process

 If you are applying to UMBC as a new student, you must submit both an admissions application to UMBC and the Sherman Scholars Program.
 To be awarded a Sherman scholarship, you must be offered admission to UMBC as an undergraduate or Masters of Arts in Teaching (MAT) candidate.

 If you are already a student at UMBC, you need complete the Sherman Program application.
-We also strongly encourage you to arrange a meeting with Sherman Program staff, Shirelle Ellis-Williams, prior to submitting your application.
-She can be reached at firstname.lastname@example.org or 410-455-1556.
+We also strongly encourage you to arrange a meeting with Sherman Program staff, Christopher Vick, prior to submitting your application.
+He can be reached at email@example.com or 410-455-1237.

 About the Application:

-Applications are submitted online through the Office of Financial Aid and Scholarship.
-Two letters of recommendation are required, which can be uploaded as an attachment to the application or can mailed with a cover sheet.
+Applications are submitted online through the Scholarship Retriever site.
 Applicants are encouraged to prepare draft responses for the following prompts prior to accessing the application.